gunbun33/mcp-servers/python/README.md

 # MCP Python Server ✅

-This is a production-ready Machine Comprehension Protocol (MCP) server implementation in Python.
-It provides a robust, scalable server that implements the MCP protocol for use with VS Code and other MCP clients.
+A production-ready Model Context Protocol (MCP) server implementation in Python using FastAPI.
+This server fully implements the MCP protocol for seamless integration with VS Code and other MCP clients.

 **Status: Production Ready**

+_Part of the [MCP Servers](https://github.com/cploutarchou/mcp-servers) collection by Christos Ploutarchou._

 ## Features